 Whether a Personal Tutor makes a decision themselves or refers the student on to the Senior Tutor, they should submit an Progression Report web form to notify the Senior Tutor, the Student Progression Officer and Student Support Team of the situation.

 When the Senior Tutor and Student Progression Officer have reviewed a student's situation, they will email the Personal Tutor and tutee with a summary of the situation, a statement of whether the tutee has permission to continue studies, and, if so, recommendations on how the studies should be continued.
-They will also enter this information in the tutee's MyEd record, appropriately abbreviating sections if they are of a sensitive nature.
+They will also enter this information in a note in the tutee's MyEd record, placing sensitive information in a separate confidential comment on the note.

 Sometimes students need concessions to allow them to follow patterns of study slightly different from those prescribed in Degree Programme Tables.
 For example, they might want to take an additional course or substitute an unlisted course for one of their prescribed courses.
 Such concessions can be usually granted by the SCAO (School Curriculum Approval Officer, Alex Simpson).
 On occasion more significant concessions are required that can only be granted by the Science and Engineering College.
 In both cases, the Personal Tutor should use the School's Concessions and Permissions web form to request the concession.
 If a College concession is required, the SCAO will forward the request on, and relay back the outcome of the request.